-ORANGE, Texas — Orange County Commissioners took action Tuesday to make the region more attractive to Chevron Phillips, which may choose the county as home for a new $5 billion plant expansion.
+ORANGE, Texas — Orange County Commissioners took action Tuesday to make the region more attractive to Chevron Phillips as they company eyes the county as a potential home for a new $5 billion plant expansion.

 On Tuesday, commissioners decided to turn 1,700 acres of land into a reinvestment zone.